pmoores/MechaCar_Statistical_Analysis/README.md

 **Answer:** Variance for all manufacturing lots: 62.29 - meets design specification\
 Variance for Lot 1: 0.98 - meets design specification\
 Variance for Lot 2: 7.47 - meets design specification\
-Variance for Lot 3: 170.29 - does not meet design specification\
+Variance for Lot 3: 170.29 - does not meet design specification

 ## T-Tests on Suspension Coils
 **FIGURE 4: T-Test - PSI of All Manufacturing Lots**
 ![T-Test - PSI of All Manufacturing Lots](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/All_Lots_T_Test.png)

 **Summary of Results for All Manufacturing Lots:** The p-value (0.2375) is above the significance level of 0.05.
-Therefore, we do not have sufficient evidence to reject the null hypothesis as the sample mean is similar to the population mean.
-Bottom line: The PSI for the sample lot is similar to the PSI for the population.
+Therefore, we do not have sufficient evidence to reject the null hypothesis as the sample mean is statistically similar to the population mean.
+Bottom line: The PSI for the sample lot is statistically similar to the PSI for the population.

 **FIGURE 5: T-Test - PSI of Lot 1**
 ![T-Test - PSI of Lot 1](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Lot1_T_Test.png)

 **Summary of Results for Lot 1:** The p-value (9.35e-12) is below the significance level of 0.05.
-Therefore, we have sufficient evidence to reject the null hypothesis as the sample mean is not similar to the population mean.
-Bottom line: The PSI for Lot 1 is not similar to the PSI for the population.
+Therefore, we have sufficient evidence to reject the null hypothesis as the sample mean is not statistically similar to the population mean.
+Bottom line: The PSI for Lot 1 is not statistically similar to the PSI for the population.

 **FIGURE 6: T-Test - PSI of Lot 2**
 ![T-Test - PSI of Lot 2](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Lot2_T_Test.png)

 **Summary of Results for Lot 2:** The p-value (0.0005082) is below the significance level of 0.05.
-Therefore, we have sufficient evidence to reject the null hypothesis as the sample mean is not similar to the population mean.
-Bottom line: The PSI for Lot 2 is not similar to the PSI for the population.
+Therefore, we have sufficient evidence to reject the null hypothesis as the sample mean is not statistically similar to the population mean.
+Bottom line: The PSI for Lot 2 is not statistically similar to the PSI for the population.

 **FIGURE 6: T-Test - PSI of Lot 3**
 ![T-Test - PSI of Lot 3](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Lot3_T_Test.png)

 **Summary of Results for Lot 3:** The p-value (0.1549) is above the significance level of 0.05.
-Therefore, we do not have sufficient evidence to reject the null hypothesis as the sample mean is similar to the population mean.
-Bottom line: The PSI for Lot 3 is similar to the PSI for the population.
+Therefore, we do not have sufficient evidence to reject the null hypothesis as the sample mean is statistically similar to the population mean.
+Bottom line: The PSI for Lot 3 is statistically similar to the PSI for the population.

 ## Study Design: MechaCar vs Competition